giovannamoeller/tip-splitter/README.md

 The app utilizes the MVVM (Model-View-ViewModel) design pattern, ensuring clean separation of business logic and user interface components.

 - **View**: Handles the UI components.
-- **ViewModel**: Processes the business logic and state management.
+- **View Model**: Processes the business logic and state management.
 - **Model**: Represents the data structures used by the app.

 ## Technologies